mbkorecki/computerGraphics/openGL3/README.md

 An implementation of wave motion and shading and rotation for different shapes and models.
+To run use qmake to generate makefile and then make to generate the application.